-Employers need to be aware of the Acas Code of Practice on Disciplinary and Grievance Procedures (Code).
+Employers need to be aware of the Advisory, Conciliation and Arbitration Service (Acas) Code of Practice on Disciplinary and Grievance Procedures (the Code).
 A failure to follow the Code does not make an organisation liable to proceedings.
 However, employment tribunals must take the Code into account when considering whether an employer has acted reasonably or not.
 If an employee wins an unfair dismissal claim tribunals are also able to adjust awards up or down by 25 percent for unreasonable failure to comply with any part of the Code by the employer or the employee.

-The non-statutory Acas guide does not have to be taken into account by employment tribunals, but the guide provides helpful tips on how to handle disciplinary issues.
+The Acas guide on discipline and grievances at work does not have to be taken into account by employment tribunals, but the guide provides helpful tips on how to handle disciplinary issues.